 There is not a set time that it will take for the first white shark to appear around the boat.
 The wait can be a few minutes, several hours after anchoring or the sharks may occasionally not show up.

 How long do the sharks stay around the boat?

 White sharks present different personalities.
 One shark might come up to the lure, have a quick look and not feel confident about the situation and leave.
 Another shark might be more relaxed and remain around the boat for hours.

-Generally the time a white shark will remain around the boat is between five and ten minutes, but this is completely unpredictable and we cannot guarantee the length of any viewing period.
+Generally the time a white shark will remain around the boat is between five and 10 minutes, but this is completely unpredictable and no one can guarantee the length of any viewing period.

 Does cage diving in South Africa teach sharks to associate humans with food?

 It is highly improbable that a shark will associate a person at a beach with a cage-diving boat in South Africa.
 Reasons being:

 - White sharks are not resident and only remain in the area for a couple of weeks on average.
 However, in tropical waters, many species of sharks are sometimes resident to a reef system for periods of several years.
 This allows the tropical sharks to associate boat engine noises with food.